DemoSquare/landing-page/content/_index.md

 how_it_works:
   enable: true
   block:
+  - subtitle: "Real-Time Monitoring"
+    title: "Never miss out on any legislative changes"
+    description: "We monitor 24/7 Curia Vista, the news outlets, and Twitter.
+You filter by keywords, reference numbers, dates, or topics.
+We send you email notifications whenever a change occurs."
+    image: "images/feature-monitoring.png"

-  - subtitle: "Primary Speciality"
+  - subtitle: "Predictive Analytics"
-    title: "You Will Not miss Your All misunderstandings"
-    description: "Protect your design vision and leave nothing up to interpretation with interaction recipes.
-Quickly share and access all your team members interactions by using libraries, ensuring consistency throughout the."
+    title: "Use our predictive models to analyze political data"
+    description: "Our machine learning algorithms predict upcoming parliamentary votes and the probability of adoption of open amendment.
+Our speech analysis model automatically identifies the ideological position of parliamentarians on different topics."
-    image: "images/features-01.png"
+    image: "images/feature-vote-prediction.png"

-  - subtitle: "Secondary Speciality"
+  - subtitle: "Interactive Visualization"
-    title: "Say hello to no-code The Advance Creation"
-    description: "From the simplest of interactions to those that use Excel-gradeing formulas, ProtoPie can handle them all.
-Make mind-blowing of New interactions everyday without ever having to write any new code."
+    title: "Explore and Combine Votes, Amendments, Speeches, and More"
+    description: "We provide you with an interface to ease the reading, analysis, and management of amendments (no more <em>Fahnen</em>!).
+You create and export vote tables in one click to identify key information and focus on what's important for you."
-    image: "images/features-02.png"
+    image: "images/feature-speech.png"

 # testimonials
 testimonials:
-  enable: true
+  enable: false
   subtitle: "Our Testimonials"
   title: "Don't take our word for it"
   description: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Morbi egestas <br> Werat viverra id et aliquet. vulputate egestas sollicitudin."